-The best time to start landscaping and planting trees, shrubs, and perennials is in the months of April and May.
+The best time to begin landscaping and planting trees, shrubs, and perennials is in the months of April and May.
 These spring months will give your plants the opportunity to grow and acclimate during the summer and fall.
-However, the next best time to start landscaping is fall.
+However, the next best time to start landscaping is in autumn.
 Shrubs can add a nice touch to your doorway, especially when they are in bloom.

 Just remember that you always have to keep in mind the seasonal change.
 What could be a perfectly acceptable plantation for May could turn into a mistake next February.If you want to remove some trees or shrubs from your landscape, winter may be the perfect time to do so.
 Many new trees and shrubs can be established, but you can consult a landscaper to see if any special care is needed.
 Bare root plants will be especially ready for transplant at this time.

 Due to lower air and soil temperatures, they will remain dormant until spring, when they can begin to fully take root.If you're looking to enjoy your new patio this summer, when should you hire a contractor?
 The latter part of summer is a good time to start planting, provided you pay enough attention to watering, leading up to fall and landscaping tasks.
 In most cases, plants die during the first year due to improper planting or insufficient watering.
 Rarely do insects or diseases wreak havoc during the first year.
 By taking care of this in the fall, you will maximize your chances of success.Pruning is done to maintain plant health and is usually done annually.